-Gently place the cauliflower on a parchment lined baking sheet.
-Spread pesto on each side of cauliflower with a pastry brush.
+Gently place the cauliflower on a parchment-lined baking sheet.
+Use a 1/2 cup of pesto and spread it evenly on each side of cauliflower with a pastry brush.

 Place in the oven and cook for 15 minutes, flipping after the allotted time.
 Place back into the oven and cook the opposite side for an additional 10-15 minutes, or until the edges are golden brown.

 *Store the remaining pesto in the refrigerator in a sealed container labeled and dated which can be refrigerated for 5-7 days adding a drizzle of oil on top so the color stays green.
 Freeze pesto in a freezer safe container for 3 months.
 It can be frozen in an ice cube tray and once frozen pop the pesto cubes in a freezer safe container or bag for easy use.